Maison Louis Latour - Château Corton Grancey Grand Cru 2018

 "An exceptional vintage of incredible elegance!"

 “A soft floral note, almost jasmine-like, precedes this wine’s subtle hint of red cherry.
-Refined and elegant on the palate, it is subtly accented by vanilla, which softens the invigorating and fresh note of red currant.
+Refined and elegant on the palate, it is lightly accented by vanilla, which softens the invigorating and fresh note of red currant.
 The structure is graceful, yet persistent and firm.
-Freshness and fruit blend seamlessly in this beautifully crafted wine, which shines with its concentration and balance. ” (Wine Enthusiast 2020)
+Freshness and fruit blend together in this beautifully crafted wine, which shines for its concentration and balance. ” (Wine Enthusiast 2020)

 Buy your Louis Latour wines at the best price in a private sale!